project-alice-assistant/docs/docs/setup/room-configuration.md

  So go ahead and name your device from this settings screen.

 :::tip
 Make it a friendly name, like pool light or coffee machine.
-Having a name like gpio 12 just aint going to do anyone any favors.
+Having a name like gpio12 just ain't going to do anyone any favors.
 :::

-Currently your device is unlikely to be paired to Alice.
+Currently, your device is unlikely to be paired to Alice.
 So jump out of the device menu by clicking the close button to hide the menu
-Now click your device and if it's not paired then Alice will broadcast out to the network looking for a responce from your new device.
+Now click your device and if it's not paired then Alice will broadcast out to the network looking for a response from your new device.
 Once she finds it she will assign it a unique number and, complete installation and listen for a heartbeat from your device.
 This tells Alice it's connected and allows
 Alice to determine states and values of what ever the device is broadcasting.

 Let's take a look at the satellite provided by AliceSatellite:
 It has only a big "Find Device" button, nothing more.
-Clicking that button is basically just like telling Alice "Please add a new alice satellite in the living room".
- She will start broadcasting for the new device an trigger the installation.
- When the installation was sucessfull, the "Find Device" button will not be shown anymore.
+Clicking that button is basically just like telling Alice `Please add a new alice satellite in the living room` She will start broadcasting for the new device and trigger the installation.
+When the installation is successful, the "Find Device" button will not be shown anymore.

 Let's take a look at another device type: Roborock by the skill Vacuum:
 Just like the satellite, there is a "Find Device" button on the top, but clicking it now, will just give you an error message, because you don't have supplied all the required information first!
 To do that, look below the big button.
 You will find a field for the ip and the token.
 Only after supplying them, Alice can try to connect to the vacuum.
-Switiching the input field should save automatically in these settings - to be sure, pressing enter will save as well!
+Switching the input field should save automatically in these settings - to be sure, pressing enter will save as well!
 But that is not all you can do in the settings for the vacuum.
 Below the required information for the device, you see a listing of all linked rooms.
 In case of the Roborock, you need one room id for each room your vacuum discovered, to be able to start the cleaning in that specific area.
 This is the place where you can save them for Alice.

 #### My Home extra's